Thatcham Park C.E. (VC) Primary School

 - The SENCO provides the Headteacher with a fortnightly meeting and a termly report to further inform governing body monitoring

-- Parents are asked for their opinions through school questionnaires
+- Parents and pupils are asked for their opinions through school questionnaires

 3. My child's progress